burger

 The Global Security tool on the Infomaniak Manager allows you to easily check and correct any problematic records you may have.

-In case of a problem, it is recommended to analyze your domain name on MxToolbox to check if your SPF contains syntax errors, too many inclusions, or other issues that could lead to an error:
+If you encounter any issues, it is recommended to analyze your domain name on MxToolbox to check if your SPF contains syntax errors, too many inclusions, or any other issues that could lead to an error:

 … or directly at the address https://mxtoolbox.com/spf.aspx.